Filipino domestic helpers in Canada: Working conditions

 The Filipina woman falls under these conditions by immigrating as a domestic worker and thus suffers from its implications.

 The Live-in Caregiver Program states that "registrants must live in their employers’ homes".
 This brings about many implications on its own.
 First, living in the employer's home gives the feeling of being at work 24 hours a day, 7 days a week.
 This means that their employer may ask them to do tasks very early or late in the day, even after working a full day.
 Other issues are vulnerability to sexual abuse and difficulties in challenging their employer due to the fact that their employer is not only providing them a job, but also their shelter.

 Most pressing may be the issue of salary and how Filipina domestic workers are unfairly paid.
 The Filipina woman immigrates as a domestic worker to attain a better life and to provide for her family.
 However, this becomes difficult to achieve when these women are paid below the minimum wage for their work.
 Furthermore, it has been reported that while Filipina domestic workers make minimum wage, "those from Europe and Australia make $100 more a month".

+Virginia Guiang is a social activist based in Manitoba, best known as the founder and adviser of the Filipino Domestic Workers Association of Manitoba, a volunteer group advocating for the rights of caregivers in the province.